rpmuller/ePubs/WP1.md

-probable that they were conquerors who spoke Greek, and that at least the aristocracy consisted of fair-haired invaders from the North, who brought the Greek language with them.[^4] The Greeks came to Greece in three successive waves, first the lonians, then the Achaeans, and last the Dorians.
-The lonians appear, though conquerors, to have adopted the Cretan civilization pretty completely, as, later, the Romans adopted the civilization of Greece.
-But the lonians were disturbed, and largely dispossessed, by their successors, the Achaeans.
+probable that they were conquerors who spoke Greek, and that at least the aristocracy consisted of fair-haired invaders from the North, who brought the Greek language with them.[^4] The Greeks came to Greece in three successive waves, first the Ionians, then the Achaeans, and last the Dorians.
+The Ionians appear, though conquerors, to have adopted the Cretan civilization pretty completely, as, later, the Romans adopted the civilization of Greece.
+But the Ionians were disturbed, and largely dispossessed, by their successors, the Achaeans.
 The Achaeans are known, from the Hittite tablets found at Boghaz-Keui, to have had a large organized empire in the fourteenth century BC.
-The Mycenaean civilization, which had been weakened by the warfare of the lonians and Achaeans, was practically destroyed by the Dorians, the last Greek invaders.
+The Mycenaean civilization, which had been weakened by the warfare of the Ionians and Achaeans, was practically destroyed by the Dorians, the last Greek invaders.
 Whereas previous invaders had largely adopted the Minoan religion, the Dorians retained the original Indo-European religion of their ancestors.
 The religion of Mycenaean times, however,